fulgur-app/Fulgur/README.md

 Once all the prerequisites installed and set up:

 1. Run `cargo build --release` to build an optimized version of Fulgur.
 May take some time on older systems.
-2. Run `cargo bundle` to make a pretty executable with an icon.
+2. Run `cargo packager --release` to make a pretty executable with an icon.
 3. Enjoy!

 ## License